About the Performance Assessment

 When will I be able to access the Pre-Assessment results of my team member(s)?

-Beginning September 13th.
+August 21st, 2023 (or as soon as possible).
 Assessments should be available as they are completed.
 Note, if the Performance Assessment results for one of your team members is not in the folder it is mostly likely because the survey has not yet been completed.
 We ask that you encourage your team members to complete incomplete survey(s) in order to keep the process on track.
 We will be uploading completed surveys daily.

 Where will I be able to access my team member’s Pre-Assessment results?